-Are you one of the six million UK adults who’ve given up on the idea of love?
+Are you one of the 6m UK adults who’ve given up on the idea of love?
 Break-up coach and writer Laura Yates talks break-ups and how to deal with a broken heart

 - Six million UK adults (12%) have given up on finding love – including both singles and people in relationships.